Extreme operating excellence in life

 While in university I always felt uncomfortable with the way I carried myself, from a professional and academic perspective.
 At first, I thought I had recklessly lost my work ethic, and refused to believe I had a foundational disinterest in the things I had chosen to study.
 Switching wasn’t an option, because I thought it would represent “losing” the mental battle with myself — that my procrastination and laziness were forcing me to take an easier path, and I wasn’t okay to let myself stoop that low.

 I became an observer of life passing by because I started operating with less-than-great principles and didn’t feel the motivation to try.
 I felt like I had an empty purpose and also didn’t realize it was in my power to change that.
-It was a fun time: always hanging out with friends, living in a dorm, going out and partying; but it was just that.
+It was a fun time: hanging out and living with my friends, going out and partying; but it was just that.

-Over time, I found other outlets where I naturally was spending a lot of my time, giving deep care to my efforts and thinking about it a lot; closely resembling the operating principles of myself in high school.
+Over time, I found other outlets where I naturally was spending a lot of my time, giving deep care to my efforts and thinking about it a lot; closely resembling the operating principles from high school.

-In hindsight, I realize I drifted away from striving to practice extreme excellence in how I carried myself through life and interactions with the things I had to spend my time on — purely out of disinterest, and as a result, a lack of internal motivation.
+In hindsight, I realize I drifted away from striving to practice extreme excellence in how I carried myself through life and on interactions with the things I had to spend my time on — purely out of disinterest, and a lack of internal motivation.

-But I also received the premature blessing of noticing the ‘real’ things sooner and had yet to realize it was up to me to land on a new outlet to practice the chase for being great at a thing.
+But I also received the premature blessing of noticing the ‘real’ things sooner and had yet to realize it was up to me to land on a new outlet to practice the chase for being great at something.

 Rediscovering outlets in cycling